MaxHlystov/culture-code/README.md

 Recommendations rest-controller accessed by [/recommendations](http://localhost:8080/recommendations/) path.

 You must to set environment parameters:
-- githubClientSecret - client secret for github auth;
+- GITHUB_CLIENT_SECRET - client secret for github auth;
-- googleClientSecret - clitne secret for google auth;
+- GOOGLE_CLIENT_SECRET - clitne secret for google auth;
-- tokenSecret - tocken secret for protect client-server exchange.
+- APP_TOKEN_SECRET    - tocken secret for protect client-server exchange.

 And if you want, you can define environment parameters:
 - culturecode.db.host - mongodb host (localhost by default);